Modular knots obey the Chebotarev law: The planetary links

-We remark that the Chebotarev link $\mca{L}=\cup_i K_i$ obtained by Theorem \ref{thm} is called \emph{the planetary link} rising from $L$, after Birman--Williams \cite{BirmanWilliams1983CM}.
-Ghrist and others proved that if $L$ belongs to a certain large class of links (eg, the figure-eight knot, the Whitehead link, the Borromean ring, and every fibered non-torus 2-bridge knot), then the planetary link $\mca{L}$ contains all types of links \cite{Ghrist1997, GhristHolmesSullivan1997book, GhristKin2004}.
+The Chebotarev link $\mca{L}=\cup_i K_i$ obtained by Theorem \ref{thm.Cheb} is called \emph{the planetary link} rising from $L$, after Birman--Williams \cite{BirmanWilliams1983CM}.
+Ghrist and others proved that if $L$ belongs to a certain large class of links (eg, the figure-eight knot, the Borromean ring, and every fibered non-torus 2-bridge knot), then the planetary link $\mca{L}$ contains all types of links \cite{Ghrist1997, GhristHolmesSullivan1997book, GhristKin2004}.
+Ghrist \cite[Section 5]{Ghrist1997} claims that the Whitehead link also belongs to this class, and it is suggested as a reader's exercise in \cite[Remark 3.2.20]{GhristHolmesSullivan1997book}.

 McMullen's construction \cite{McMullen2013CM} answers Mazur's question \cite{Mazur2012} on the existence of a sequence of knots in $S^3$ obeying the Chebotarev law.
-Morishita further asks the following: \begin{q} Is there exist a sequence of disjoint knots $(K_i)_i$ in $S^3$ obeying the Chebotarev law such that every type of knot appears in the sequence exactly once? \end{q} In order to answer his fused question in affirmative, it suffices to show the equidistribution of each type of knot in the planetary link.
-Miller's work \cite{Miller2001EM} might give a cliff, which explicitly finds some types of knots in the planetary link.
-We leave this question for a future study.
+Morishita further asks the following: \begin{q} Does there exist a sequence of disjoint knots $(K_i)_i$ in $S^3$ obeying the Chebotarev law such that every type of knot appears in the sequence exactly once? \end{q} To answer his fused question in the affirmative, it suffices to show the equidistribution of each type of knot in the planetary link.
+Miller's work \cite{Miller2001EM} could give a cliff, which explicitly finds some types of geodesic knots.